maexx393/infusion-protocol/fusion-extension/cross-chain/POLAR_SETUP_GUIDE.md

 You should see:
 ```
-✅ Found config at btc-evm path
+✅ Found config at btc path
 📋 Configuration loaded successfully!
    Number of nodes: 2
    Node 1: alice (port: 8081)